miridius/serverless-telegram/README.md

 To run tests, use `yarn test`.

-To run tests in watch mode, use `yarn dev`.
+To run tests in watch mode, use `yarn test:watch`.

 ## Configuration